Jon-Biz/Bonepup-Boilerplate/README.md

 Implementation
 --------------

-!Place the BonePup module within your App's name space.
+1. Place the BonePup module within your App's name space.

 * Do a global search and replace for App.BonePup and replace with [your app's name].BonePup

-!
-Make a post request.
+2. Make a post request.

-A request for post items looks like this:
+* A request for post items looks like this:

 {'type':'pages'		// valid types are 'pages' and 'posts' ,'number':'10' 		// optional. default is 'all'